 There may be legitimate differences between the information provided by the family and UIV-generated information.
-If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted an opportunity to contest any adverse findings through the PHA's informal review/hearing processes.
-(For more on UIV and income projection, see Section 6-I.C.)
+If the family disputes the accuracy of UIV data, no adverse action can be taken until the PHA has independently verified the UIV information and the family has been granted the opportunity to contest any adverse findings through the PHA's informal review/hearing processes.

-Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System (Mandatory)
+Upfront Income Verification Using HUD's Enterprise Income Verification (EIV) System

-PHAs must use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during mandatory reexaminations or recertifications of family composition and income in accordance with 24 CFR §5.236 and administrative guidance issued by HUD.
+PHAs must use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during annual and streamlined reexaminations of family composition and income in accordance with 24 CFR 5.236 and Notice PIH 2023-27.

 HUD's EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for participant families.
-The following policies apply to the use of HUD's EIV system.